CRANBROOK CENTER FOR COLLECTIONS AND RESEARCH PRESENTS

 James Scripps Booth (1888 – 1954), the eldest son of Cranbrook founders George and Ellen Booth, spent his career as an automobile designer and founder of several car companies, most notably the Scripps-Booth Company.
 Described as the “aristocrat of small cars,” his vehicles often were found in the garages of Europe’s elite, including the King of Spain, the Queen of Holland, and, closer to the V&A in London, Winston Churchill.

 Suzanne Vanderbilt (1933 – 1988), who received an MFA from Cranbrook in 1965 while on leave from the design department at General Motors, had a distinguished career at GM, one of Harley Earl’s “Damsels of Design.”
-Two of Vanderbilt’s designs, including her Pink Panther design from 1965, are featured in the Cars: Accelerating the Modern World exhibition, on loan from Cranbrook Archives.
+Two of Vanderbilt’s designs, including her Pink Panther design from 1965, were featured in the Cars: Accelerating the Modern World exhibition, on loan from Cranbrook Archives.

 ABOUT THE V&A